Hidden Fields allow you to use data that you already have, to make your typeforms more personal, or simply to give you better data in your results.

 Let’s say you want to track the source – where people complete your typeform.
 Paste the code from the Share panel into your website, then change the ‘xxxxx’ to read whatever you want, like ‘homepage’ or ‘web’, for example.

-Now you’ll be able to see in your Results table how many respondents answered your typeform from your website!
+Now you’ll be able to see in your Responses how many respondents answered your typeform from your website!

 What will it look like when I collect data?

-Data from Hidden Fields will appear in your Results table among other answers.
+Data from Hidden Fields will appear in your Results Summary and Responses.

 How to use the collected Hidden Fields variables in your typeform

-Apart from passing data into your Results table, you can do two more things with the Hidden Fields variables:
+Apart from passing data into your Results, you can do two more things with the Hidden Fields variables: